ricouard/ricouard2025_bay_of_biscay/README.md

 * `saved_plots` contains two types of plots produced at validation stage of the analysis: (i) heatmaps of skill assessment by species (or fleet) and variables for all models and metrics, and (ii) radar plots of aggregated quality indices by species (or fleet) for all models.

+In this github repository, you will find all the scripts and some basic input data necessary to reproduce the analysis.
+Consequently, the whole results can be obtained by re-running the process following the instructions but most outputs are not provided directly.
+However, a copy of our executed project, containing all processed data with all the results associated to this project (including those figuring in the paper) can be downloaded on the associated [SEANOE repository]().

 ## Technical requirements